vsaraikin/Pair-Trading-Crypto/README.md

 # Pair-Trading-Crypto

-This repository contains my research in Pair Trading.
+This repository contains my small research in Pair Trading.

 I was trying to find opportunities via arbitrage two coins.
 Backtest shows that there are certain opportunities but in fact backtest != real trading.
 So, I will certainly make an experiment with the real-life trading to be sure.